virtuoushub/Theseus/README.md

 ## Additional Build Environment Setup
 Currently we only support building on 64-bit Debian-like Linux distributions (e.g., Ubuntu 16.04).
 You will need to install the following packages:
-`$ sudo apt-get install nasm grub-pc-bin mtools xorriso qemu`
+`$ sudo apt-get install nasm grub-pc-bin mtools xorriso qemu lld-4.0`

 When you first check out the project, don't forget to checkout all the submodule repositories too:
 `$ git submodule update --init --recursive`